 The notorious liver sequence is, fortunately, only described, not depicted.

-The scenes of Portnoy’s obsession with masturbation as a teenager are cringe-inducing, as his family is subjected to his moans of pleasure from behind the bathroom door, although the scene in which an easy neighbourhood girl’s sexual encounter with young Portnoy results in his being blinded through emission of bodily fluids is rendered somewhat tame.
+The scenes of Portnoy’s obsession with masturbation as a teenager are cringe-inducing, as his family is subjected to his moans of pleasure from behind the bathroom door, although the scene in which an easy neighbourhood girl’s sexual encounter with young Portnoy results in his being blinded through the emission of bodily fluids is rendered somewhat tame.

 The rest of the film is a mish-mosh of foul language, abusive relationships and awkwardly filmed fantasy sequences in which Portnoy is called to account by God.